ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-tree-display-types/index.md

 See the [Single Column Tree](../grouping-single-column-tree/) section for more details.

-## Multiple Columns Tree
+## Multi-Column Tree
 Separate group columns are used for each row group.

-<image-caption src="grouping-tree-display-types/resources/multiple-columns-tree.png" alt="Multiple Columns Tree" constrained="true" centered="true"></image-caption>
+<image-caption src="grouping-tree-display-types/resources/multi-column-tree.png" alt="Multi-Column Tree" constrained="true" centered="true"></image-caption>

 As illustrated above, the `country` and `year` row groups are displayed under separate group columns.

-See the [Multiple Columns Tree](../grouping-multiple-columns-tree/) section for more details.
+See the [Multi-Column Tree](../grouping-multi-column-tree/) section for more details.

 ## Row Tree